 Oxford Economics and the U.S. China Business Council found that if the value of these goods were subtracted from China’s exports, the deficit would be cut in half.

 While the deficit concerns politicians and economists, it’s not unique to the U.S. trade relationship with China.

 The U.S. has a trade imbalance with many nations and regions around the world.
 The deficit with China is less than half the deficit that the U.S. has with the rest of the world.

 Click on the chart below to view the trade balance with the United States’ top trading partners from 1999-2016.

-In comparison, China imported $425 billion from other nations in 2015, while exporting $288 billion, according to data from the China Statistical Yearbook published by China’s National Bureau of Statistics.
+In comparison, China imported about $1.6 trillion in goods from other nations in 2016, while exporting $2.1 trillion, according to data from the China Statistical Yearbook published by China’s National Bureau of Statistics.

 One way Trump hopes to reduce the deficit with China is tougher enforcement of protectionist tariffs against certain Chinese imports.
 The U.S. argues that some Chinese companies sell their products at lower prices in foreign markets than they do at home — an unfair practice known as dumping.